allimacmillan/CSCI-3308-Project/README.md

   6) Conclusion: submit project to Dr. Paradise and be proud of what we made

 Collaboration Tool: We have decided to use the app groupMe, the group messaging app, as our collaboration tool.
+Credit to clevertechie.com for layout of a working login system.